Dianne Bevelander MBA, PhD

 David Bond, MSC, MA, MSocSci

-Courageous Conversations facilitator
+Courageous Conversations programme facilitator

 David Bond is an adjunct faculty member of the Erasmus Centre for Women in Organisations (ECWO) at RSM, part of the DukeCE Global Network and guest faculty at a number of top international business schools.
 David has over 20 years’ global experience promoting equity and inclusion in the workplace.
 He regularly contributes to Women in Leadership programs in Europe and Africa and is the co-presenter of a novel ‘Leading Across Differences’ program in the USA.
 David is particularly interested in navigating and overcoming the hidden assumptions, biases and blocks which create immunity to change.
 His work combines mindfulness, courageous conversations and storytelling for change.
 He is skilled at working with the complex relational aspects of leadership, generating fresh perspectives and leveraging diversity.
 David is a highly regarded international facilitator, executive coach and retreat leader, who enjoys working as a catalyst for substantive change with executives, leadership teams and organisations in transition.

-Hetty Brand-Boswijk, CPCC, ACC
+Hetty Brand-Boswijk, CPCC, PCC

 Hetty has a comprehensive background in enhancing corporate and personal performance based on all aspects of human resource development.
 As part of RSM’s leadership team, she contributed significantly to the School’s growth from a relatively unknown business school to an internationally acclaimed and highly ranked business school.
-Hetty is a personal and leadership coach at RSM as well as various business schools internationally, specifically focusing on personal and career development for women.
+Hetty is a personal, leadership and team coach at RSM as well as various business schools internationally, specifically focusing on personal and career development for women.
 Travelling extensively, she promotes diversity and inclusion, supporting people in maximising their personal and professional performance.